ldbv-by/bav4/README.md

   - `BaElement` components
   - `Observer` of the redux store

-- Mutations of global state that have an event character should be wrapped in another object.
-This makes it possible to track mutation and avoid a second dispatching in order to "reset" the state.
+- If a mutations of global state has an event-like character, it should be wrapped in another object.
+This makes it possible to track mutation and avoids a second dispatching in order to "reset" the state.
 It's recommended to use `EventLike` in storeUtils.js for this purpose.

 ## Pending Questions